Governance of the National Union of Students (United Kingdom): Democratic Procedures Committee

-The Democratic Procedures Committee were criticised for their decision to cut the delegation size of some universities at NUS Conference, a move which is seen as reducing the diversity of delegations sent to conference.
+The Democratic Procedures Committee was criticised for its decision to cut the delegation size of some universities at NUS Conference, a move which is seen as reducing the diversity of delegations sent to conference.
 Supporters of this decision argue that it addresses a long-standing imbalance between delegate sizes for higher education and further education institutions.

-Members are elected to the Democratic Procedures Committee are elected on a two-year term.
+Members elected to the Democratic Procedures Committee are elected on a two-year term.